 Once your pet is comfortable going in and out of the crate, you can start closing the carrier door and letting them spend some quality time in their new enclosure.
 In the beginning, keep these closed-door sessions short.
 As your pet gets used to spending time in their crate, you can gradually increase the length of your training sessions.

 The final step in preparing your pet for their journey is to hire a pet transporter.
 Many pet owners consider this the most challenging and time-consuming step in the transport process.
 There are a wide variety of transporters to consider, including professional transport companies and independent pet carriers.

 When considering your different options, your pet's safety should always be a top priority.
-It is essential to make sure your pet is in good hands, and the transporter has a reputation for exceptional animal care.
+It is essential to make sure your pet is in good hands, and that the transporter has a reputation for exceptional animal care.

 A great way to learn about a transporter's reputation is to read the reviews of other pet owners who have used the transporter's services.
 You may also want to get information about the transporter's insurance policy and what kind of health documents they require.

 While doing this research is critical, it can also be a time-consuming process.

 Luckily, Wise Move has created a digital marketplace to help make the experience as quick and stress-free as possible.
 Wise Move provides a platform that matches New Zealand pet owners with vetted and user-reviewed pet transporters.
 You can create a travel request with information about your pet and travel dates.

 Wise Move will use the information from your travel request to connect you with transporters that meet your specific needs.
 You can then review a list of available transporters, read about other pet owners' experiences, and compare the prices of the various service providers.
 Not only will this save you hours of research time, but you can also rest assured that you are hiring a vetted and trusted professional.